 The goal of the AIAS-COFUND fellowship is to generate excellence in research by attracting the most talented researchers worldwide and across all research disciplines.
 Fellows can choose their research topic freely within all academic disciplines.
-In this call 12-15 fellowships are available.

 The mission of the Aarhus Institute of Advanced Studies is to advance highest quality research at Aarhus University by attracting talented, highly qualified fellows worldwide and within all disciplines.
 An AIAS Fellowship offers excellent researchers a unique opportunity and the freedom to pursue their own scientific research in an inspiring international multidisciplinary environment.

-- Application deadline: January 24, 2018
+- Application Deadline: January 17, 2020

 - Course Level: Fellowships are available for pursuing postdoctoral research programme.

 - Study Subject: Fellowships available for the most talented researchers from around the world and within all research disciplines and topics.